 How does a women’s college education impact its students?
 Students at women’s colleges tend to have higher graduation rates and higher levels of satisfaction with their education than their counterparts at coed institutions.
 Statistics also show that women’s college graduates are twice as likely to earn an MD or PhD than female graduates of coed institutions, and they are disproportionately represented in leadership positions in business and government.

 Do you have to be a feminist to be happy at a women’s college?
 While students who choose a women’s college tend to feel strongly about women’s equality and women’s rights, the common denominator tends to be that those who seek a women’s college want to live and learn in a supportive environment that will help them grow in confidence, knowledge, and leadership skills.

-Kristina Brooks, PhD—assistant director of admission at Scripps College, sees the environment at women’s colleges as being qualitatively different from that at coed institutions.
+Kristina Brooks, PhD—former assistant director of admission at Scripps College, sees the environment at women’s colleges as being qualitatively different from that at coed institutions.

 “I believe the sense of support that pervades the women’s college classroom and campus enables young women to learn to trust their own opinions, to grow in their ability to question and lead, and to form collaborative and mentoring relationships with their peers, professors, and campus employers in a uniquely empowering way,” says Dr. Brooks.

 Think about adding a women’s college to your list of potential colleges, and more importantly, visit one or more to see for yourself whether this option might be right for you.

 Visit here to learn more about women’s colleges.